MediaComem/cyberlearn-quiz-beamer-mode/README.md

 ## What it does

-When the plugin is activated by clicking on the toggle button next to adress bar, the quiz showed on cyberlearn.hes-so.ch are cleaned and improved to be used on a projector.
+When the plugin is activated by clicking on the toggle button next to adress bar, the quiz ("vote électronique") showed on cyberlearn.hes-so.ch are cleaned and improved to be used on a projector.
 Depending on the contents of the questions, the user may need to use the zoom feature of his browser.

 ## How to use